JavaScript is required

 Learning 1,200 words takes time.
 You can't cram this the week before.

-Use spaced repetition to actually retain the words long-term.
+Use spaced repetition to retain the words long-term.
 Reviewing words at increasing intervals works way better than studying a list once and hoping it sticks.

 Learn words in context, not just as isolated entries.
 When you see a new word, note the example sentence.
 This helps you understand usage patterns and collocations.